Tougher UK coronavirus curbs may last some time, health minister suggests | Business

 "Essentially we've got to get that vaccine rolled out to keep people safe.
 Given how much faster this new variant spreads, it's going to be very difficult to keep it under control until we have the vaccine rolled out."
 Britain began inoculating people using the vaccine developed by Pfizer and BioNTech earlier this month.

-Keir Starmer, leader of the opposition Labour Party, told a news conference that while he supported the new measures, "yet again the prime minister waited until the 11th hour to take this decision.
+Opposition Labour Party leader Keir Starmer told a news conference that while he supported the new measures, "yet again the prime minister waited until the 11th hour to take this decision.
 "The alarm bells have been ringing for weeks but the prime minister chose to ignore them ...
 He told the country to go ahead and have a merry little Christmas ... and yet three days later he tells millions of families to rip up those plans," he said, referring to comments Johnson made on Wednesday.

 Soon after Johnson announced the changes on Saturday afternoon, some in London headed for train stations to try to travel to see relatives over Christmas, and there were scenes of crowding - something Hancock called "totally irresponsible".
 The new rules came into force on Sunday.

-Transport minister Grant Shapps called on people under the new restrictions not to travel.
-More British Transport Police officers were being deployed to ensure that "only those who need to take essential journeys can travel safely", he said in a statement.
+Transport minister Grant Shapps called on people under the new restrictions not to travel and said more transport police were being deployed to ensure that "only those who need to take essential journeys can travel safely".
 The UK's other nations, whose response to the pandemic differs from that of England, also took action.
 Scotland imposed a ban on travel to the rest of the United Kingdom, effectively closing the border, and its Christmas easing will be limited to Dec.
 25 only.

 All of Wales will go into Tier 4 from midnight, but two households can mix on Christmas Day.
 Non-essential retail stores, as well as places like gyms and hair salons, were ordered closed in the Tier 4 areas and some businesses called the new measures a "real kick in the teeth".